 The first two provisions were easily implemented.
-Each bill assigned to a committee received a hearing and was put to a vote (no "pocket vetoes").
+Each bill assigned to a committee received a hearing and was put to a vote (no "pocket vetoes," in which a party leader tables bills before they can be heard).
 Each bill passed by its assigned committee(s) was calendared for action on the floor, and the House Rules Committee was abolished.
-However, the third provision of GAVEL - prohibition of the "binding" caucus - was violated by the majority party in both houses.
+The third provision of GAVEL, however-prohibition of the "binding" caucus-was violated by the majority party in both houses.
 Senate Republicans moved quickly to modify their violation by passing the Long Appropriations Bill from caucus to the floor without a committed vote.
 House Republicans held the same bill in caucus and pressed for commitment while conducting a series of elaborate, diversionary tactics.

-Colorado Common Cause, a member of Citizens for Legislative Reform, brought suit in Denver District Court against 39 House Republicans, claiming violation of the "binding caucus" prohibition in GAVEL.
+Colorado Common Cause, a member of Citizens for Legislative Reform, sued in Denver District Court against 39 House Republicans, claiming violation of the "binding caucus" prohibition in GAV-EL.
 The original case, dismissed on the grounds of absolute immunity for legislators, was appealed directly to the Colorado Supreme Court.
-In April 1991 the Court ruled that the lower court had been in error in not hearing or ruling on whether GAVEL had been violated.
-Legislative immunity, as embodied in the speech-ordebate clause of the Colorado Constitution, "does not afford a ground to dismiss a complaint for declaratory relief from alleged violations of the GAVEL amendment."
-LWVCO lobbyists will continue to urge full compliance with the GAVEL Amendment.
+In April 1991 the court ruled that the lower court had been in error in not hearing or ruling on whether GAVEL had been violated.
+Legislative immunity, as embodied in the speech-or-debate clause of the Colorado Constitution, "does not afford a ground to dismiss a complaint for declaratory relief from alleged violations of the GAVEL amendment."
+LWVCO lobbyists continue to urge full compliance with the GAVEL Amendment.

-In 2009 HB a new law authorized televised coverage of the Colorado House of Representatives (joined by the Senate in 2011).
-The LWVCO supported the move to allow viewing of the floor activities, which with the internet availability of committee meetings provides access to most legislative action without actually being present.
+In 2009 a new law authorized televised coverage of the Colorado House of Representatives (joined by the Senate in 2011).
+The LWVCO supported the move to allow viewing of the floor activities, which with the internet availability of committee meetings provides access to most legislative action without being physically present.

-A bipartisan bill that provides an opportunity for Colorado citizens to testify to the Legislature from a remote location was passed in 2014 and began implementation in 2015.
+A bipartisan bill that provides an opportunity for Colorado citizens to testify to the legislature from a remote location was passed in 2014 and began implementation in 2015.
 LWVCO Legislative Action Committee observers found it to be very helpful and working well in its initial, limited roll-out.
-The logistics, using equipment at Mesa University in Grand Junction and a large new committee hearing room in the Capitol, worked very well, allowing testimony by and questioning of witnesses who otherwise would not have been heard.
-We look forward to the planned expansion of this program next year.
+The logistics, using equipment at Colorado Mesa University in Grand Junction and a large new committee hearing room in the Capitol, continue to work very well, with new sites being added.